 For coworking spaces these are the most important objectives we believe you need to pay attention to:

 - Productivity – the most important one.
 Your members must be productive in the coworking space.
-Don’t forget that we work there and we love to feel productive.

 - Interaction and Creativity – stimulating interaction and creativity is in the blood of every good coworking space.